ryan-hays/core/misc/affinity_freshman.md

 # start training
 python av4_main.py
-# to see the outputs
-# and re-launch process in the background
+# seems to work, now it's time to launch this process for a while
+# the key is to launch it on the background, so it does not die when you log off
+# from your remote host.
+Use the '&' sign
 python av4_main.py &
-# background process will persist when you exit the session
+# now background process will persist when you exit the session

+# now the nasty problem: TensorFlow tends not to die and hog on the GPU even after it's been terminated
+# also, there are many of us using GPU instance at the same time, but with TF's default settings
-# Only one person/process can access TF on GPU at the same time (by default)
+# only one process will capture all VRAM on the GPU
-# see if anything is running
+# see if anything is running on the GPU
 nvidia-smi
-# should show the running proceses
+# should show the running processes, and how much VRAM each of them takes
+# you can also use top to monitor RAM and CPU
+top
-# since it's a development instance, it is ok to kill all the python processes with
+# since it's a development instance, it is ok to kill all python processes with
+# be carefull as it kills all the python processes that other people are running
+# it's ok to do it on our instance since it's consired to be only development zone for debugging
 pkill -9 python
-# be ca
 ```
+The network training may take hours, or days depending on your dataset and architecture of the network.
+It's important to note that in our code the epoch is counted by protein-ligand pairs, not by images.
+Every protein-ligand pair may have multiple incorrect positions of the ligand 50-400, and a single correct, crystal position.
+In this case, it takes 100 epochs to only show all of the negatives to the network once.
+That is different from classical understanding of epochs in image recognition when images can't have multiple frames.

-The network training in the previous step should have resulted in four folders with outputs:
+Running the code should have resulted in four folders with outputs:
 ```
 1_logs
 1_netstate